OzuYatamutsu/Niu32/README.md

 ## What is this?

 Niu32 is a **RISC** 32-bit instruction set that aims to be as simple as possible to understand, well-documented, and easy to write for.
-A Python 3 assembler will be provided in near future after the specification is complete.
+A Python 3 assembler is included, and is actively in development.

 ## Before we start...